How to Save a Dying Plant: 6 Proven Steps to Revive It

 • Underwatered leaves feel dry, crispy, and paper-thin

-Side by side comparison of overwatered soft yellow leaves versus underwatered dry crispy leaves
+Overwatered soft yellow leaves versus underwatered dry crispy leaves

 Dealing with Tiny Flying Bugs

 If you see small black flies hovering around your plant’s soil, you’ve got fungus gnats.
-These little pests thrive in constantly moist soil—so their presence is usually a sign of overwatering.
+These little pests thrive in constantly moist soil — so their presence is usually a sign of overwatering.
+According to the University of Minnesota Extension, fungus gnat larvae feed on organic matter in wet soil and can damage roots over time.

 The good news?
 They’re totally fixable.
 I’ve written a complete guide on how to get rid of fungus gnats with several proven methods.